 I formulated CitriCleanse to cover all of these steps.
-This is an all-in-one formula that only requires one scoop daily in water to remove heavy metals and toxins from your body on a daily basis.
-Made from pure ingredients, it binds heavy metals and toxins, helps flush them from the body, and also mineralizes your tissues.
+This is an all-in-one formula that only requires one scoop daily in water to support the body’s natural excretion of harmful pollutants.
+Made from pure ingredients, it is amazingly effective at aiding your body’s innate ability to mobilize toxins and heavy metals, help flush them from the body, and mineralize your tissues.

 My clients who use CitriCleanse report more energy, better sleep, improved digestion, heightened mental clarity, and improved hormone function.

 CitriCleanse is highly unique for three key reasons: